whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/Raging Adderall.md

+# Raging Adderall

 [Raging Adderall](https://healthcareinamerica.us/raging-adderall-b28a90747074?gi=6374912f2d63) - Original Post

 ![1*Tz7T0LY_3shotk6kZAzpDg.jpeg](https://www.inoreader.com/camo/svJ79keypI5oZoX42CbZohk7Cefxs0wZ-eNlRPJUy608,b64/aHR0cHM6Ly9taXJvLm1lZGl1bS5jb20vbWF4LzEyMDAvMSpUejdUMExZXzNzaG90azZrWkF6cERnLmpwZWc)

-_My Night Out With Prescription Amphetamines_
+*My Night Out With Prescription Amphetamines*

 **Bret** has just returned from an aerobics class when I arrive at his apartment in lower Manhattan.
 Despite the high-intensity, one-hour workout (that came with a DJ), he is far from winded.
 Bret is a 27-year-old manager at a start-up based in Chicago.
 Fit, handsome, and clean-cut, he has an intense, bursting-at-the-seams, conquer-the-world approach to life that is infectious.
 Whenever I see him, I’m half convinced we’re about to climb Mt.
 Kilimanjaro, or getting ready to ski black diamonds, while being chased by a gang of James Bond villains.
 While I suspect Bret is naturally energetic, I also wonder if the 20 milligrams of extended-release [[../../../Bookmrks-Mthrfckr/Reference/Adderall.md]] he takes Monday through Friday amps it up.